MicrosoftDocs/cpp-docs/docs/windows/string-editor.md

 The **String Editor** makes sure you don't use an ID that's already in use.
 If you select an ID already in use, the **String Editor** will notify you and then assign a generic unique ID, for example `IDS_STRING58113`.

-To add a string table entry:
+#### To add a string table entry

-1. Open the string table by double-clicking its icon in [Resource View](../windows/resource-view-window.md).
+1. Open the string table by double-clicking its icon in [Resource View](/windows/how-to-create-a-resource-script-file#create-resources).

 1. Right-click within the string table and choose **New String**.